dicato/talks/boston_python_08_27_2015/boston_python_08_27_2015.md

 class ApiResource(resource.Resource):
-    # Note that this is available as self.server for every resource.

     def __init__(self, chat_factory, *args, **kwargs):
         # This needs a reference to the NetCatChat factory object.
         self.chat_factory = chat_factory